YuliyaValova/DataEngineer_ScalaPractice/README.md

 # DataEngineer_ScalaPractice
 <b>To create a table with 20k sample records you need:</b>
 1) Clone the current version of the repository
-2) Add a driver (for connection to the database) to External Libraries of the project (the db2jcc4.jar file is already included in the project structure)
-   You can do it e.g. Ctrl+Shift+Alt+S -> Modules -> Dependencies -> click "+" -> JARs or Directories -> Choose "db2jcc4.jar" -> "Ok"
-3) Add your database info: driver, db name, url for connection and credentials using one of two ways:
+2) Add your database info: driver, db name, url for connection and credentials using one of two ways:
    <br>
    a) Update "resourses.db.properties" file.
    <br>